ssudem/Tic-Tac-Toe/README.md

-Tic-Tac-Toe Game Develpoed Using ReactJS
+Tic-Tac-Toe Game Developed Using ReactJS